-- A. Residence Halls: If you are in a Residence Hall, please notify a Residence Life staff member immediately. - B. Campus Buildings: If you are in any other building on campus, please notify the Department of Campus Safety. - C. Evacuation: When a fire alarm is sounded, building occupants must evacuate the building immediately.
+- A. Residence Halls: If you are in a Residence Hall, please notify a Residence Life staff member and/or the Department of Campus Safety immediately. - B. Campus Buildings: If you are in any other building on campus, please notify the Department of Campus Safety immediately. - C. Evacuation: When a fire alarm is sounded, building occupants must evacuate the building immediately.
 Failure to evacuate a building during an alarm is a serious offence and may result in fines and/or referral to the Student Conduct Process. - D. Tampering: Tampering with fire equipment or sounding a false alarm is a serious offense, and may result in criminal prosecution, costly fines, and referral to the College's Student Conduct Process.